ci-richard-mcelhinney/nhaystack/README.md

 as Baja BStringPoint and BStringWritable objects, even if the haystack point has an enum tag which specifies a list allowable values.
 BEnumPoint and BEnumWritable objects are currently not created by the driver.
-Instead, the enum tag is stored as a 'range' facet on the AX ControlPoint.
+Instead, the enum tag is stored as a 'range' facet on the N4 ControlPoint.

 [rec]: http://project-haystack.org/doc/TagModel#entities
 [structure]: http://project-haystack.org/doc/Structure